piccolbo/piccolbo.github.io/_posts/2018-04-13-a-simple-loss-function-for-multi-task-learning-with-keras-implementation-part-2.markdown

 |  0.83 |  0.83 |  0.76 |  0.48 |  1.58 | 0.15 |  0.80 |

-While discussing multitask learning is not the goal here, this is a favorable setting for it, with 5 closely related tasks in that the target values are the same for all the tasks.
+While discussing multitask learning is not the goal here, this is a favorable setting for it, with 5 closely related tasks in that the noiseless function to be learned is the same for all the tasks.
 But the 5 tasks are also different since they are progressively more noisy, a problem the multitask loss here presented is designed to tackle.
 Let's split the data in train, test and stop data set.
 I need a stop dataset because I plan to use *early stopping* to protect against overfitting, but in many papers the test set is used for such purpose.
 I believe a true test set and a learning algorithm need to have an "air gap" for the test set to fulfil its task, as many Kaggle competitions have amply [demonstrated](http://blog.kaggle.com/2012/07/06/the-dangers-of-overfitting-psychopathy-post-mortem/).